zkcys001/UDAStrongBaseline/README.md

 Some parts of `UDAstrongbaseline` are from [MMT](https://github.com/yxgeee/MMT) and [fastreid](https://github.com/JDAI-CV/fast-reid).
 We would like to thank for these projects, and we will update our method .

+#Citation
+If you use the baseline in your research or wish to refer to the baseline results, please use the following BibTeX entry.

+@article{zheng2021,
+  title={Exploiting Sample Uncertainty for Domain Adaptive Person Re-Identification}, author={Kecheng Zheng, Cuiling Lan, Wenjun Zeng, Zhizheng Zhang, Zheng-jun Zha}, journal={AAAI}, year={2021}
+}